aztofighi/aztofighi.github.io/index.md

 ## About Azadeh
 ---
-Azadeh Tofighi is a **M.Sc.** specializing in **IT Managment**.
+Azadeh Tofighi has a **M.Sc.** specializing in **IT Project Management**.
 She is passionate about Machine Learning, Data Science, Computer Vision, and NLP research.
-Azadeh also has 20 years of industry experience as a **IT Manager [Iran Dairy Industries Co](https://pegahexport.com/)**.
+Azadeh also has 20 years of industry experience as an **IT Manager**.

 [![](https://img.shields.io/badge/LinkedIn-Connect%20with%20Azadeh-blue?logo=LinkedIn&style=social)](https://www.linkedin.com/in/aztofighi/)